noawe-boi/NoahsObsidianSync/English Narrative Writing Exercise 12-5-2024.md

 I once heard someone ask whether a bee can fly when its wings are so small but its body so fat.
 Right now, in the presence of my own reflection, I wonder how I stand, with my head being so much larger than my body.
+What kind of genetics did my parents give me?
+What went wrong in my mothers lovin' oven for me to come out with only a single hair on my head, longer than my nose